agmcarthur/Biochem-3BP3/Lab_5_Linux/README.md

 * The WORD file for answers is available on A2L
 * An answer key will be provided on A2L after the deadline.

-> Instructor, backup files and scripts (with permissions set) can be found in files.tar.gz
+> Instructor: backup files and scripts (with permissions set) can be found in files.tar.gz

 <a name="terminal"></a>
 ## The Terminal Client and the Remote Server